 You will have to go to the nearest Federal Circuit Court.
 Usually, the registry is on the ground floor.
 For family court, Brisbane is on the ground floor near elevators.Request Free Consultation

 You will get a number or a ticket and then you will have to wait for your turn.
 The staff will check your documents.
 After checking they will stamp the documents and 2 copies will return to you.

 These copies are for you and your partner.

 Where is the Court?

 The family court Brisbane is in the Commonwealth Law Courts, it is also known as the Harry Gibbs Building.
 You will find it on the corner of Tank Street and North Quay.
 You can enter the building from Tank Street.
 As Tank Street is a one-way street you will have to come from North Quay if you are travelling in a car.

 If you are travelling via train you will get off the train at the Roma Street Street station.
 Walk towards Roma Street, cross it and walk for another block until you reach Tank Street.

-If you are in a bus stop at George Street bus station which is just around the corner from Tank Street.
+If you are at a bus stop at George Street bus station which is just around the corner from Tank Street.

 If you are driving a car, you will find parking behind the court.
 Try to reach the court as early as possible because the parking fills quickly.
 If you get late you can use the Roma Street Train Station Parking.